Dictionary Learning under Symmetries via Group Representations: Learning SO(3) Invariant Dictionaries

-\textbf{Tightness of SDP relaxation of SO(3) orbitope.} We evaluate the efficacy of the relaxation \eqref{eq:so3_relaxation} via a numerical experiment on synthetic data.
-Specifically, our data is synthetically generated via the model
+Equation \eqref{eq:so3_relaxation} provides an outer approximation of the SO(3) orbitope.
+A natural question is, how does this approximation perform when deployed to learn a SO(3) invariant dictionary?
+In what follows, we evaluate the efficacy of the relaxation \eqref{eq:so3_relaxation} via a numerical experiment on synthetic data.
+Specifically, for a fixed choice of $j \in \{0,1,2,\ldots\}$, our data is synthetically generated via the model